Introduction to FUT or Strip Method Hair Transplants

 It is not uncommon for the hair to fall out with the new hair growth beginning around 4-5 months following surgery.
 You can expect fully mature hair growth in approximately one year from your procedure date, though it does vary with each patient.

 The follicular unit transplantation method has been the standard in hair restoration since the early 1990’s.
 It continues to be a popular method for hair restoration throughout the world.
 In recent years, Follicular unit extraction (FUE) has become increasingly popular due to advancements in technology, such as Neograft.
 Drs.
-Thompson and Henstrom have extensive experience with both techniques and will help you determine which method is best suited for you and your specific goals.
+Thompson, Henstrom, and Manning have extensive experience with both techniques and will help you determine which method is best suited for you and your specific goals.